manuelyhvh/sql-server-samples/samples/manage/azure-hybrid-benefit/README.md

 ## Example 4

-The following command uses the parameter splatting method to achieve the same outcome as Example 3.
+The following command uses a parameter splatting method to achieve the same outcome as Example 3.

 ```PowerShell
 $params =@{